 Check out this delicious mushroom recipe!

-Boy, oh boy - do I love legumes.
+Boy, oh boy – do I love legumes.
 Chickpeas are my personal favourite.
 This humble legume contains really good amounts of Vitamin B6, a vitamin that helps produce neurotransmitters, our brain chemicals.
-It seems that inadequate levels of B6 has been associated with fatigue and depression.
+It seems that inadequate levels of B6 have been associated with fatigue and depression.

-If you don't love chickpeas like me, all legumes are going to help your emotional wellbeing as they are slowly digested, helping to keep your mood stable.
-Choose low GI carbs where ever possible like wholegrain breads and cereals, ancient grains like freekeh and quinoa, sweet potato and corn.
+If you don’t love chickpeas like me, all legumes are going to help your emotional wellbeing as they are slowly digested, helping to keep your mood stable.
+Choose low GI carbs where ever possible like wholegrain bread and cereals, ancient grains like freekeh and quinoa, sweet potato and corn.

 If you don’t already do this, try adding a tin of drained chickpeas to your salads.
 You can serve them warmed too – yummy when it’s cold outside.
 Or throw some into a casserole or soup.
 I personally just eat them plain – but once again, I just love chickpeas.
 I also like to make a salad with them by adding a chopped red onion, herbs (coriander, parsley etc) with a drizzle of lemon, extra virgin olive oil and a dash of salt.

 We all know we should eat our leafy greens, but research shows that folate (also known as B6 or Folic Acid) found in foods like spinach, rocket, chard, Brussel sprouts and avocado helps support healthy levels of the happiness neurotransmitter, serotonin.
 That means that if you don’t get enough folate, your mood can take a dip too.
 Not ideal….

 Green leafy veg also contains antioxidants, which help your brain health by stopping free-radical damage to your brain cells, that can lead to a depressed mood.